VallariAg/Blog/content/blog/scopeInJS/index.md

 When function is being invoked well outside of it's author time lexical scope, closure lets the function continue access to the lexical scope it was defined in author-time.

-Any of various ways functions can be passed around as values, and invoked in other location, is exercising/observing closure.
+*Wherever and whenever* functions are passed around as values, and invoked in other location, is exercising/observing closure.
+Be it timers, event handlers, or any asynchronous task, when you pass in a *callback function*, closures are involved.

 Explained simply, whenever we *transport* an inner function outside of its lexical scope, it will maintain a scope reference to where it was originally declared, and whereever we execute him, that closure will be exercised.

-Let's look at some real exmples:
+Let's look at a `setTimeout` example:
 ```js
 function wait(msg) {
     setTimeout(function timer(){